ncbroberg/starter-academic/content/authors/admin/_index.md

 I am an applied economist interested in education, migratio, and political economy.

-I work as an analyst at the [OECD](https://www.oecd.org/) where I work in the Directorate for Education and Skills.
+I am an analyst/ economist at the [OECD](https://www.oecd.org/) where I work in the Directorate for Education and Skills.

-Prior to joining the OECD, I worked as a Research Associate at the [Migration Policy Centre](https://migrationpolicycentre.eu/) at the [European University Institute](https://www.eui.eu/en/home).
+Prior to joining the OECD, I was a Research Associate at the [Migration Policy Centre](https://migrationpolicycentre.eu/) at the [https://www.eui.eu/en/academic-units/robert-schuman-centre-for-advanced-studies](https://www.eui.eu/en/academic-units/robert-schuman-centre-for-advanced-studies).

 I received my PhD from the [EUI](https://www.eui.eu/en/academic-units/department-of-economics) under the supervision of Andrea Ichino and Andrea Mattozzi in May 2022.